 Once a potential customer shows up on your site, you cannot provide enough information about your business and methodology, so that is there when looked for.
 The more details you provide, the more you'll contribute to being viewed as a trustworthy expert in your field.

 Be the Best

-With billions of Web pages and thousands of competitors' sites already online, your success depends on you offering all around excellence in your business's presentation.
+With billions of Web pages and thousands of competitors' sites already online, your success depends on you offering all-around excellence in your business's presentation.
 To stand out from the rest.

 The Only Thing Consistent is Change

 The Web is evolving daily.
-Be prepared to evolve with technology and stay on the edge.
-After doing this for 2 years, online hasn't slowed a bit.
-I've lost count of the number of times I had to take a new approach, learn something, embrace new info I wasn't aware of until after the fact.
-That’s what is required of you too.
+Be prepared to grow with technology and stay on the edge.
+Online hasn't slowed a bit after doing this for over 27 years.
+I've lost count of the number of times I had to take a new approach, learn something, embrace further info I wasn't aware of until after the fact.

 Plan on continuous, incremental improvements until you get it just right.
 Not to mention keeping up with the trends and “looks” as the Web grows and changes.

 You have your work cut out for you if you own a website.
 Constant experimentation, determination, and consistency is the only way to determine your specific formula for success.